abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

   indirect speech.
 - Notice that *causa* is predicate nominative.

-    Then my mother begged, urged, and ordered me to flee in whichever way; For she was saying that I could as a young man, she both heavy in years and body would die well, if the cause of death for me had not been her.
+    Then my mother begged, urged, and ordered me to flee in whichever way; that indeed I could as a young man, she both heavy in years and body would die well, if the cause of death for me had not been her.

 28. *Ego contra salvum me nisi una non futurum: dein manum eius amplexus, addere gradum cogo.*